 The JST sockets J3 to J6 are used for I2C and UART interfaces, each with a 3.3V or 5V power supply.
 Additional sensors can be connected to these ports.
 A signal level of 3.3V should not be exceeded on all data lines.

 When assembling the board, start with the smallest / thinnest components (resistors, diodes, etc).
 Special care should be taken with the field effect transistor T5: It is sensitive to electrostatic discharges.
 After assembly, the bottom of the board must be cleaned of flux residues with isopropyl alcohol or methylated spirit, as these may be conductive.
 If you wish, you can additionally coat the high-voltage part with insulating lacquer (e.g. Plastik 70 made by CRC Kontaktchemie).

 Enclosure and mounting

 The dimensions of the board are designed for installation in an IP65 housing such as G368 / G258.
 Identical cases with the outer dimensions 160x80x55mm are offered by different manufacturers.
 If you need more space, you can alternatively use the housing G369 / G265 with an overall height of 85mm.
 All cables should be inserted via sealed PG glands.
 Before installing the board, the two spacers located under the sockets must be trimmed using a drill or side cutter.
-Since I have observed water entering such an enclosure during cold weather on another project, I recommend mounting it in a protected location despite the manufacturer's instructions.
+Although the enclosure is waterproof, it is preferable to install it in a protected location.
+It is also recommended to install a pressure compensation element, as otherwise changes in temperature can cause moisture to be pulled into the housing.
 For safety, a small packet of desiccant (silica gel) can also be taped into the housing.

 Using the ESP32 with WLAN